Konaya245/sunnah_diet/README.md

 https://drive.google.com/drive/folders/1zgEDlWms-cXUkMfj6NlmXDNwLuNRp8vG?usp=sharing

 ## How to run
-1. Download flutter.
-2. flutter create sunnah_diet
-3. Download project files using git pull or github desktop.
-4. flutter pub get
-5. flutter pub upgrade
+1. Configure your own firebase auth and storage and place API in the api location.
+2. Get API from USDA FDC and place the api.
-6. flutter run
+3. flutter run